ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 [**Link to design**](/mosip/mosip/tree/master/docs/design/registration/registration-device-integration.md)

 ## 6. Language Support [**[↑]**](#table-of-content)
-The registration client supports two languages, a primary language in which all pages of the application are rendered, and a secondary language in which select pages such as demographic details are also rendered for convenience of the individual.
+The Registration Client supports two languages, a primary language in which all pages of the application are rendered, and a secondary language in which select pages such as demographic details are also rendered for convenience of the individual.
 French and Arabic are the default primary and secondary languages, which are driven by an admin (configurable) and can be setup by the admin as required.
 Transliteration from the primary to secondary language is supported for operator entered text fields.
 ### 6.1 Translation [**[↑]**](#table-of-content)

-**A registration officer can view static data translated to secondary language**
+**A Registration Officer can view static data translated to secondary language**

 1. In MOSIP, the primary and secondary languages are configured by the admin
 1. All static data (headers, labels, action buttons, and alert messages) is set up by the admin in both languages so that the registration officer can view all pages in the client application in both the default (primary) language and translated (secondary) language.